wultra/mtoken-sdk-ios/docs/SDK-Integration.md

 ```

 <!-- begin box info -->
-Note: If you want to use only operations, you can omit the Push dependency & Inbox dependency.
+Note: If you want to use only operations, you can omit the Push dependency and inbox dependency.
 <!-- end -->

 ## Guaranteed PowerAuth Compatibility